Successful Value Investing Changes Drastically In 2020

 Value investing is an investment strategy that involves picking stocks that appear to be trading for less than their intrinsic or book value.
 Value investors actively ferret out stocks they think the stock market is underestimating.

-In the past, researchers have found that one can outperform the market significantly by buying value stocks, i.e. stocks who are valued at a low P/E or low price/book value ratio.
+In the past, researchers have found that one can outperform the market significantly by buying value stocks i.e. stocks who are valued at a low P/E or low price/book value ratio.
 Why?

-Pioneers Fama & French in 1992 argued that this is caused by their risk: These stocks have a probability of becoming less profitable in the future and this risk is discounted by the market.
+Pioneers Fama & French in 1992 argued that this is caused by their risk: these stocks have a probability of becoming less profitable in the future and this risk is discounted by the market.

 In contrast, Lakonishok et al. in 1993 argued that this is caused by the mistakes of the typical investor.
 Typical investors tend to overreact on bad news and value investors generate alpha by buying these stocks at cheap prices.